nicolashainaux/symbols-tree-nav/README.md

       }
     }

 * `Min Titles Length` This is a workaround to be able to see long names that are cut at right.
 This value is a natural number.
 When the mouse hover over any element whose length is greater or equal to this value, it will display the complete name as a title.
 Set it to 0 or 1 to see a title when hovering over any element, or choose the value that's right for your needs.
 Set it to -1 (default value) to disable this option.
+(Ref.: [issue #8](https://github.com/nicolashainaux/symbols-tree-nav/issues/8))

 * `Show Icons` Self explanatory.
 If you wish to change the colors, then add entries for `.icon-function`, `.icon-variable` etc. classes in your styles/symbols-tree-nav.less file. (default=true)